Act 0: Scene 1

 "Eh, I don't know if that'd work…" I replied, scratching my head as I responded to his joke, albeit half-heartedly.

 "In any case…" He shook his head as he came down to stand beside me.
 "Don't you have that story you're supposed to take care of for the Chief?"

 "Oh… Oh yeah!"
 I couldn't help but smack my fist into my palm as I realised I had completely forgotten about it.

 "You got anything new then?"
 He asked as he tapped my back.

 "Yeah, I went and talked with some of the Student Council members."
 I began recounting what I heard on the third floor when I went to look for Issei.

 "I see; you better get going then."
 He said, nodding in thought.
-"Ms Fujimura's probably at the range cleaning up after the club members since it's so close to the exam period."
+"Ms Fujimura's probably at the range by herself, cleaning up after the club members since it's so close to the exam period."

 "Yeah, my thoughts exactly…" I replied as my gaze slowly shifted to Sakura, who was still standing rigid and bowed over for some reason.

-"…Got it, thanks."
-It was all I could say as I flashed him a smile, before heading off out the school doors.
+"Got it, thanks."
+It was all I could say after a pause as I flashed him a smile, before heading off out the school doors.